srijan/srijn.net/content/post/atom-feeds.md

 #### Feed URI

 Every Atom entry must have a unique ID.
 [This page][4] has some intersting ways to generate the ID.
-I think the best thing is to generate a [tag URI][5] at the time of comment creation, store it, and use it forever for that resource.
+I think the best way is to generate a [tag URI][5] at the time of comment creation, store it, and use it forever for that resource.

 #### Reduce load/bandwidth by using `If-None-Match`